 🌾 Substitutions

-- Nutritional yeast - Nutritional yeast adds a savory, cheesy flavor along with B vitamins, including B12 if fortified-but it's optional and won't affect the texture of the bread.
+- Nutritional yeast: Adds a savory, cheesy flavor along with B vitamins, including B12 if fortified-but it's optional and won't affect the texture of the bread.

-- Transfer the quinoa to a medium bowl and add enough water to cover it by at least 2 inches.
+- Add enough water to cover it by at least 2 inches.
 Soak for at least 3 hours or overnight (no more than 12 hours).

-- Add the soaked and drained quinoa to a high-speed blender along with the lukewarm water.
+- Add the soaked and drained quinoa to a high-speed blender along with the fresh lukewarm water.

 - Blend on high until smooth with no visible specks of quinoa.
 Set aside.

-- In a medium bowl, whisk together the oat flour, psyllium husk, baking soda, salt (if using), and nutritional yeast until well combined.
+- In a medium bowl, whisk together the dry ingredients until well combined.

 - Create a well in the center of the dry ingredients and pour in the blended quinoa mixture.
-Stir well until fully incorporated.
-Fold in the pumpkin seeds using a rubber spatula.
+Stir well.
+Fold in the pumpkin seeds.
 The mixture will form a thick, moist, greyish dough within about a minute as the psyllium and oats absorb the liquid.
-Let the dough rest for 10 minutes to allow it to firm up.
+Let the dough rest to firm up.

 - Lightly oil your hands.
-Add the apple cider vinegar and gently knead it into the dough by hand-no more than 2 minutes to avoid overworking.
+Add the apple cider vinegar and gently knead it into the dough by hand-avoid overworking.

 - Transfer the dough to the prepared baking sheet.
-Shape it into an oval loaf with oiled hands, smoothing the surface.
-Keep the loaf no taller than 1½ inches (4 cm) so it bakes evenly.
-Sprinkle with bagel seasoning or za'atar, if desired.
+Shape it into an oval loaf.
+Keep it no taller than 1 ½ inches (4 cm) so it bakes evenly.

-- Bake on the center rack for about 1 hour, or until the loaf is crusty on the outside and a toothpick inserted into the center comes out with just a minimal amount of sticky batter.
+- Bake on the center rack until the loaf is crusty on the outside and a toothpick inserted into the center comes out with just a minimal amount of sticky batter.

 - Let the bread cool completely before slicing with a bread knife.